KCWI observations of the extended nebulae in Mrk 273: Observations and Data

 \subsection{KCWI observations}

 We observed Mrk 273 with KCWI on the Keck II telescope on June 14 and 15, 2018.
 We used the blue low-dispersion (BL) grating and medium slicer with KCWI, which provides a spectral resolution of $R = 1800$, a spaxel size of $0.29 \times 0.69 ''$, and a FOV of $20 '' \times 16 ''$ per pointing.
 We configured the articulating camera to a central wavelength of $4500 \AA$ and used a detector binning of $2 \times 2$, yielding wavelength coverage of $3435–5525 \AA$.
 The seeing was $0.8''$, corresponding to a projected distance of 0.62 kpc at the redshift of our target.
 Since the angular size of Mrk 273 exceeds the FOV of the IFU, we defined six pointing areas to cover the galaxy.
+The footprint of our KCWI pointings are shown in Figure \ref{fig:fov}, overlaid on the HST/ACS [OIII] image in \citetalias{rz14}.
 Each pointing area was observed for 30 to 60 minutes, consisting of individual exposures of 10 minutes for the nuclear region, and 15 minutes for the extended regions.
 Individual exposures in each pointing area were dithered $0.35 ''$ along slices to subsample the output spaxels.
 For the nuclear region, we took a 1-minute exposure for each dither position to sample pixels saturated in the 10-minute exposure.